Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 23. Get outside the city (center)

-Day tours to the castles of the Loire Valley are also possible (and can be worth it if you have no time to plan a road trip and visit all these places on your own).
+Day trips to the castles of the Loire Valley are also possible.
+Visiting on a day tour is the best option if you don’t have time to plan a longer road trip.

 Even if you just get a bit outside of the city center or take one or two day trips, it will make your visit to Paris so much more memorable!